All eyes on AI: 2026 predictions – The shifts that will shape your stack.

 Read now

-Java community has built many client libraries.
-For your first steps with Java and Redis, this article will show how to use Jedis, the supported Redis client for Java.
+The Java community has built many client libraries.
+This tutorial uses Jedis, the supported synchronous Redis client for Java.

 Redis is an open source, in-memory, key-value data store most commonly used as a primary database, cache, message broker, and queue.
 Redis delivers sub-millisecond response times, enabling fast and powerful real-time applications in industries such as gaming, fintech, ad-tech, social media, healthcare, and IoT.